Benefits of Laser Ablation

-One benefit of laser ablation is that it can be conducted using both a pulsed wave and continuous wave laser, although the former is the primary method as a high level of intensity is needed with the laser beam being used.
+One benefit is that it can be conducted using both a pulsed wave and continuous wave laser, although the former is the primary method as a high level of intensity is needed with the laser beam being used.

-Despite this high level of intensity, very little heat energy is transferred to the area surrounding the spot which you are performing the laser ablation on.
+Despite this high level of intensity, very little heat energy is transferred to the area surrounding the spot which you are performing the ablation on.
 This is extremely beneficial in that you can rest easy knowing you won’t be causing damage to the rest of the material that you are working with.
 And, as you can focus on a small spot, you can remove as much or as little material as you like.

 It is also an extremely cost-effective solution for many different processes.
 For example, with thin film removal, traditional methods require a multi-step approach; having to create a pattern for the area that is to be removed and then using chemicals to complete the task.
-Laser ablation, on the other hand, is quick, efficient, and highly cost-effective, making it the natural solution to any thin film removal process.
+Laser-based ablation, on the other hand, is quick, efficient, and highly cost-effective, making it the natural solution to any thin film removal process.

-As well as its cost-effective and low energy waste benefits, laser ablation is a safer and more environmentally-friendly approach as it uses no solvents, it is relatively easy to automate with robots and is much gentler than using more abrasive techniques such as dry-ice blasting.
+As well as its cost-effective and low energy waste benefits, laser-based ablation is a safer and more environmentally-friendly approach as it uses no solvents, it is relatively easy to automate with robots and is much gentler than using more abrasive techniques such as dry-ice blasting.
 This results in it being the ideal choice for a wide range of materials, including metals, ceramics, and plastics.

-Not only does laser ablation have many applications for materials in industries such as the electronics sector, for applications such as thin film removal.
+Not only are there many applications for materials in industries such as the electronics sector, for applications such as thin film removal.
 It is a proven method for treating epilepsy, removing brain tumours, treating spine tumours and even for the resurfacing of human skin.
 Other industries laser ablation is popular within include Aerospace and Automotive.